AI in healthcare: Introduction

 Virtual medical assistants increase access to health care by providing 24-hour support and guidance, allowing patients to take an active role in their health care management.

-2. Pure medicine:
+2. Pure medicine

 Precision medicine uses AI-powered analysis and genome sequencing to tailor treatment approaches based on individual patient characteristics, such as genetic makeup, biomarker profiles, and disease subtypes.